-The Martha Ross Center for Oral History is dedicated to implementing and improving oral history as a research methodology, educating students in the practices of oral history, and collecting, cataloguing and preserving oral history interviews throughout the State of Maryland.
-The Martha Ross Center for Oral History is also dedicated to the missions and the goals of the Department of History and the University of Maryland Baltimore County
+The Martha Ross Center for Oral History is dedicated to implementing and improving oral history as a research methodology, educating students in the practices of oral history, assisting oral history practitioners and supporting the preservation of oral history interviews throughout the State of Maryland.
+The Martha Ross Center for Oral History is also dedicated to the missions and the goals of the Department of History and the University of Maryland Baltimore County.

 - Work as a clearinghouse for oral history interviews and collections relating to Maryland history.

 - Conduct selected oral history interviews and oral history projects

 - Assist in collecting, preserving, and disseminating UMBC‘s institutional history.